pootsbook/qu_mailer/README.md

 ### Excluded Environments

 You may want to prevent QuMailer from sending out email in certain environments.
 By default QuMailer exludes the test environment.
-You may add an additional excluded environment using an initializer.
+You may add additional excluded environments using an initializer.

 `config/initializers/qu_mailer.rb`: